clarkfitzg/makeParallel/inst/pems/notes.md

     This isn't too much of an issue, becaue we were going to do this anyways.

-#### Option 2 - recursion
+#### Option 2 - traversing task graph

 The second way is to work our way through the task graph, where nested subexpressions are tasks.

 How would we actually implement this?
 First of all it requires the task graph to actually contain the nested subexpressions.
-Mark every node as eligible for expansion or not.
+The problem that I ran into when I tried to implement this was that I didn't actually use the task graph; I used the subexpressions.
+This requires recursion and is pretty clumsy.

 The difficult thing is when we actually go to expand the code, we have to keep in mind our position in the graph, where in the graph to insert the nodes, and which edges to update based on these changes.
-With the other way we can simply insert the collects directly in front of the statement we are currently looking at, and then infer the graph again later after we generate the code.
+With the other approach we can simply insert the collects directly in front of the statement we are currently looking at, and then infer the graph again later after we generate the code.

 Pros: